 If these insurance policies are inadequate to fully compensate you, or the insurance companies refuse to pay out, you can try going after the ride sharing company itself.

-According to Uber and Lyft, their drivers are not employees, but rather, independent contractors.
-This is an important distinction because employees have more rights than independent contractors -- such as the right to unemployment benefits -- and a company is likely to be legally responsible for the negligence of its employees, but not that of its independent contractors.
+According to Uber® and Lyft®, their drivers are not employees, but rather, independent contractors.
+This is an important distinction because employees have more rights than independent contractors—such as the right to unemployment benefits—and a company is likely to be held legally responsible for the negligence of its employees, but not that of its independent contractors.
 (Learn when a person/business can be liable for someone else's driving.)

-And keep in mind that because recovery against Uber or Lyft's insurance coverage is probably an option for you -- whether through the company's $1 million liability coverage, or through its $1 million UIM coverage -- if you're injured in a ride sharing vehicle, going after the company directly is probably a last (and hopefully unnecessary) resort.
+In any case, keep in mind that because recovery against Uber® or Lyft® insurance coverage is probably an option for you—whether through the company's $1 million liability coverage, or through its $1 million UIM coverage—if you're injured in a ride sharing vehicle, going after the company directly is probably a last (and hopefully unnecessary) resort.